IC3lemon/CTF-reports/BITSCTF-2025/crypto/the most wanted lagomorph/README.md

 But after probing a bit, teammates alerted that lagomorph is a Bunny, entire chall is centered around rabbits, \
 and ssure enough, there exists a `Rabbit Cipher` FUCKING RABBIT CIPHER. https://www.codeeeee.com/en/encrypt/rabbit.html \
 and yes it is a stream cipher.
 Now to figure out the passphrase for it. \
 tried bunny, rabbit, lagomorph everything.
-NUHUH guess what the password was.... \
+And guess what the password was.... \
-***`dennis`*** FUCKING DENNIS.
-ASS CHALLENGE.
-AND HOW DID I FIGURE THAT OUT ?? \
+***`dennis`***  this is how I figured out dennis \
 ![image](https://github.com/user-attachments/assets/a9434a6d-f6ca-4f96-b866-f9d9ca7c6aa9) \
-PEAK CRYPTOGRAPHY GUYS.
+how was this a crypto chall even ??
+It was more osint and guesswork.

 decrypted the rabbit cipher off of https://www.codeeeee.com/en/encrypt/rabbit.html \
 ![image](https://github.com/user-attachments/assets/534b7b48-30f1-4a18-93a5-790de35d24ac)